18F/https/certificates/README.md

-### So you want a new SSL certificate
+### So you want a new TLS certificate

-This is 18F's documentation for their SSL certificate creation, purchase, and installation process.
+This is 18F's documentation for their TLS certificate creation, purchase, and installation process.
 The order of operations is basically:

 1. [Generate a new private key](#generating-a-private-key).
 2. [Back up that key immediately please!](#backing-up-the-private-key)